mckennapsean/dissertation/content/04-example.md

 ## Overview of the Redesign Project

-I encountered the insufficiencies of current visualization process models while working on a project with a multidisciplinary design team consisting of a visualization expert, two designers, and one psychologist.
+We encountered the insufficiencies of current visualization process models while working on a project with a multidisciplinary design team consisting of a visualization expert, two designers, and one psychologist.
 I was a novice visualization designer at the time, one year into my PhD and still learning about data visualization.
 Our team tackled the challenge of redesigning an existing visualization tool in the area of cyber security.
-As our team attempted to adopt the nine-stage framework for conducting design studies [@Sedlmair2012b], I noted that we struggled to answer questions such as: If I'm not starting from the beginning, where exactly am I in the design process?
+As our team attempted to adopt the nine-stage framework for conducting design studies [@Sedlmair2012b], we struggled to answer questions such as: If I'm not starting from the beginning, where exactly am I in the design process?
 What are the range of design methods that are useful at any given point?
 What types of visualization artifacts should I be working toward along the way?
 How do I know my artifacts are good, or even just good enough, when balanced against real-world constraints?
-We believe that these questions point to a lack of _actionability_ in current visualization process models, or a lack of implementable and immediately usable guidance that helps a visualization novice explicitly navigate a real-world visualization design process.
+We believe that these questions point to a lack of _actionability_ in current visualization process models, namely the nine-stage framework for design studies.
+In other words, this model lacked implementable and immediately usable guidance that could help visualization designers explicitly navigate a real-world visualization design process.